The 1993-2005 Yamaha Kodiak, Grizzly ATV repair manual by Haynes, covers the following model years:

 Like all service and repair manuals by Haynes, this one for Yamaha Kodiak and Grizzly 4-wheelers is intended for ATV owners who want to take care of their own vehicles at home.

-Packed with clear, close-up photos of components being discussed, the manual presents all procedures in sequential order with illustrations along the way, which makes it very easy to use and understand.
+This Yamaha ATV repair manual is packed with clear, close-up photos of components.
+The manual presents all procedures in sequential order with illustrations along the way, which makes it very easy to use and understand.

 And when you get your manuals from The Motor Bookstore, you're protected by our 30-Day Money-Back Guarantee.

 Book Excerpt: 1993-2005 Yamaha Kodiak and Grizzly ATV Repair Manual